 Being in the role for a short period of time meant I needed to learn quickly, build relationships even faster and get on with getting the job done.
 This job, these people, this experience gave me confidence and the sense of ‘belonging’ I had been missing for quite some time since leaving my last role.

-I lost my sense of ‘belonging’ not with my wife or family; but with that thing that we ‘all’ moan about getting up for each day; work.
+I lost my sense of ‘belonging’ not with my wife or family; but with that thing that we ‘all’ moan about getting up for each day; work and the role I could play within it.
 Being around a new group of people, sharing new experiences, views and working on common goals gave me all of that back.
 I was welcomed by strangers and left a business 12 weeks later all the better for knowing them.

 The picture at the start of this post was one I took walking for the train after finishing on my last day.
 I stood for about 5 minutes taking it all in and feeling so grateful I could be part of it.